Product set growth in virtual subgroups of mapping class groups

-If all of the generating sets of a group satisfy this inequality, then that group has \emph{uniform product set growth}.
-The aim here however is to not just prove this for the group itself, but to find a dichotomy of finitely generated subgroups, so every such subgroup either belongs to $\mathcal{H}$, or has uniform product set growth for the same $\alpha$ and $\beta$.
-The main result of this paper is that we can find such a dichotomy in mapping class groups.
+More specifically, we will be interested in when there exist $\alpha,\beta>0$ such that a finite subset $U$ satisfies $|U^n|\geqslant (\alpha|U|)^{\beta n}$ for every $n\in\mathbb{N}$.
+If all of the finite (symmetric) generating sets of an infinite group satisfy this inequality for the same constants $\alpha$ and $\beta$, then we say that the group has \emph{uniform product set growth}.
+The aim here, however, is not just to prove this property for the group itself, but to find a dichotomy for its finitely generated subgroups.

+\begin{ques} For a group $G$, does there exists a class of subgroups $\mathcal{H}$ such that the following hold? \begin{itemize} \item Every finitely generated subgroup $H \notin\mathcal{H}$ has uniform product set growth, for the same $\alpha,\beta>0$. \item No finitely generated subgroup $H \in\mathcal{H}$ has uniform product set growth, for any $\alpha,\beta>0$. \end{itemize} \end{ques}

+This question has been completely answered in the case of free groups \cite{Safin2011}, and more generally hyperbolic groups \cite{Delzant2020}, with $\mathcal{H}$ being the virtually cyclic groups.
+In these cases the growth was shown for all finite subsets generating non-virtually cyclic groups, rather than restricting to the symmetric subsets.
+A similar dichotomy for the non-elementary subgroups of relative hyperbolic groups was shown in \cite{Cui2021}.
+This was recently expanded to the non-symmetric case in \cite{Wan2023}, along with several other product set growth results, including a dichotomy for subgroups of fundamental groups of Riemannian manifolds with pinched negative curvature.
+For a more complete history of such results, see Section 3.4 of \cite{Kerr2022}.

+The main result of this paper is that we can answer \Cref{MainQuestion} for virtual subgroups of mapping class groups.